candeladavila/Kintsugi/README.md

 - Inspired by traditional jigsaw puzzles and the Japanese art of Kintsugi
 - Built with OpenCV for robust image processing
 - Uses NumPy for efficient numerical computations

-## 📞 Contact

-For questions, suggestions, or contributions, please open an issue on GitHub or contact the project maintainer.

 ---